kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

    [{"orderCode":"762727210","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}]
    ```

-   In the [Expose the microservice](#getting-started-expose-the-microservice) guide, we saw how the in-memory storage works - every time when you deleted a microservice's Pod or changed the Deployment definition, the order details were lost.
+   In the [Expose the microservice](#getting-started-expose-the-microservice) guide, we saw how the in-memory storage works - every time you deleted the Pod of the microservice or changed the Deployment definition, the order details were lost.
 Thanks to the binding to the Redis instance, order details are now stored outside the microservice and the data is preserved.